 So, what’s really behind this change?
 The formation of jowls is caused by a combination of factors, but the primary driver is the natural aging process.
 As we get older, our bodies produce less collagen and elastin—the two essential proteins that act as the scaffolding for our skin, keeping it firm and springy.
 When this internal support system weakens, skin begins to sag.
 On top of that, we experience a gradual loss of facial fat and even bone density in the jaw, meaning the skin has less structure to hold onto.
 Genetics also play a big role in determining when and how significantly jowls develop, and of course, gravity is always at work, pulling everything downward over time.

-How Do Jawline Fillers Correct Jowls?
+Can Jawline Filler Really Correct Jowls?

 If you’re picturing an injector simply filling in the sagging skin of your jowls, think again.
 The real magic of jawline filler is in the strategy.
 Correcting jowls isn’t about plumping the jowl itself; it’s about rebuilding the structural support around it to lift and redefine the entire lower face.
 As we age, we lose bone and fat in our jaw area, which causes the skin to lose its taut, defined shape and start to sag.